 Figure 9: Shapes with radial gradient outlines centered from different positions

 - Rectangular gradient types are the same as radial gradients in all ways, but they spread out from a center position in a rectangular (or square) form rather than a circular form.
 Compare Figures 9 and 10 and you'll understand what we are explaining!
 Again, you can change the position of the center from which the gradient merges to either the center, or any of the four corners as you can see in Figure 10.

 Figure 10: Shapes with rectangular gradient outlines centered from different positions

-- Path gradient types again are similar to radial or rectangular gradient types, but they follow a path, so a circular shape shows a circular gradient, a curved arrow shows a curved gradient, and so for, see Figure 11.
-Not surprisingly, a path gradient or a radial gradient within a circle may look the same, as you can see in the bottom-right shape in Figure 11.
+- Path gradient types again are similar to radial or rectangular gradient types, but they follow a path, so a circular shape shows a circular gradient, a curved arrow shows a curved gradient, and so forth, see Figure 11.
+Not surprisingly, a path gradient or a radial gradient within a circle may look the same, as you can see in the bottom-left shape in Figure 11.

 Figure 11: Shapes with path gradient outlines

 - With this option, you can set the direction of the applied gradient to any of the available directions (see Figure 12).